Follow these travel tips for an amazing trip to Peru gathered by Gilad, a traveler in his 20s with hypochondriasis, OCD and moderate anxiety.

 Anticucho – grilled beef heart.
 Surprisingly tasty.

-Lomo saltado – a stir fry mix of beef, veggies and french fries (yes, french fries).
+Lomo saltado – a stir fry mix of beef, veggies, rice and french fries (yes, french fries).

 Beans and rice – every day for the rest of your life.